Welcome Law Students

 The International Law Section of the California State Bar was founded in 1987 to serve California lawyers handling international and trans-border legal matters in a variety of practice areas, including corporate and business transactions, litigation and arbitration, tax, regulatory and trade matters, bankruptcy, intellectual property, and family law, amongst others.

 With well over a thousand members, the Section organizes programs and events at The State Bar of California Annual Meeting and at events organized by the Programs Committee of the Section.
 The Section also publishes and distributes two key publications — The California International Law Journal, a collection of practical articles on various aspects of international practice, and an online newsletter, The California International Law Section Newsletter, containing information of interest to our members, including networking activities, educational opportunities and job postings.
+Law students may submit articles for publication in the journal.

 What are the Benefits of Membership?